atharvashirude/atharvashirude.github.io/README.md

 ## What is This?

-A web-based security engineer profile with a twist— there’s an integrated web terminal, autocomplete, and fun “easter egg” commands.
+A web-based security engineer profile with a twist, there’s an integrated web terminal, autocomplete, and fun “easter egg” commands.
 Test your hacker cred, poke around, or just enjoy the UI.